dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 Both show the location of the allocation and the first delete.
 Typically, this kind of bug arises when you don't properly keep track of whether a pointer has been `delete`d yet.
+Sometimes a quick fix for this is to set your pointers to `NULL` after you call `delete`.
+Other times, you'll get a double-delete if you forget to write a copy constructor for a class (or write a buggy one).

 ### Memory Leaks